nathanielmaeus/jb/README.md

 # Chat

-Simple implementation of a chat with virtual list support.
+Simple implementation of a chat with a virtual list support.
+It means that it supports over 100k messages in the same time.

 Setup: